naibarn/SmartSpec/.smartspec/workflows/smartspec_fix_errors.md

    - `--severity <level>` - Fix only errors of specific severity (critical, high, medium, low)
    - `--auto-fix` - Auto-fix all errors without asking
    - `--dry-run` - Show what would be fixed without actually fixing
+   - `--kilocode` - Use Kilo Code Orchestrator Mode with Debug Mode for systematic error fixing

 ## Your Task